proinfocus/CSharpCodeRepository/SumVeryLargeNumbers.md

 My various attempts to create the simple code for this method.

 ### Assumptions
-User has provided the two strings with numbers only.
+User has provided the two strings with only numbers and therefor no validation.

 #### Attempt #2
 A more optimzed version, eliminating the additional 2 string variables 'large' and 'small' instead utilizing the 'output' variable to interchange the inputs to determine bigger number.